murilomatsumoto/ibge-gini/readme.md

 ## Variáveis

-To run this project, you'll need to add the following environment variables to your .env file:
-You have to set your .env file on the /src folder

 `CHROME_DRIVER_LOCAL` = Chromedriver para execução do chrome (Verificar compatiblidade com o chrome instalado na máquina que será executado o código) - Versão utilizada no projeto: 123.0.6312.86 https://googlechromelabs.github.io/chrome-for-testing/#stable